soumenca/DataStructure/README.md

 4.Implementation of selection sort in C language.

-5. Create a list and swap the list w.r.t. the middle point of the list in C language.
+5.Create a list and swap the list w.r.t. the middle point of the list in C language.

+6.Create and delete a node of a link list.